John Babinecz

-John Michael Babinecz (born July 27, 1950) is a former American football linebacker in the National Football League for the Dallas Cowboys, Houston Oilers and Chicago Bears.
-He also was a member of the Winnipeg Blue Bombers in the Canadian Football League.
+John Michael Babinecz (born July 27, 1950) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys, Houston Oilers and Chicago Bears.
+He also was a member of the Winnipeg Blue Bombers in the Canadian Football League (CFL).
 He played college football at Villanova University.

-Early years
+Early life

 Babinecz attended Central Catholic High School where he played as a tight end and linebacker, receiving All-Catholic honors in his last two years.
 He also was the State Catholic champion in the shot put.
-He is of Polish descent.

 He accepted a football scholarship from Villanova University, where he became a three-year starter and a three-time All-East selection at middle linebacker.
 In 2003, the school retired his #64 jersey.

 Professional career

 Dallas Cowboys

-Babinecz was selected by the Dallas Cowboys in the second round (39th overall) of the 1972 NFL Draft.
+Babinecz was selected by the Dallas Cowboys in the second round (39th overall) of the 1972 NFL draft.
 As a rookie, he played on special teams in all 14 games.

 In 1973, he played on special teams, while backing up Dave Edwards and D. D. Lewis at outside linebacker.
 He suffered a broken hand during training camp that slowed his progress and also missed 2 regular season games with a pulled back muscle.
 He was placed on injured waivers (sprained hip and knee) after the first game of the 1974 season.